 This action relates to the 'Plan' step for Quiz.
 If, before a quiz opens, you discover that a question requires editing or correction, it can be easily edited.
-Enter the Question bank and locate the relevant question,

 If you discover the error after student access has commenced, it is possible to regrade your quiz.
 When a quiz question is altered, all instances of that question will be altered (ie if the question is used in another quiz it will also be altered).